CORPORATE TAX POLICY

-As regards the principles and good tax practices set out in this Corporate Tax Policy, the country subholding companies shall assume the responsibilities of determining, coordinating and supervising compliance, in the respective countries in which they operate, with the standards that must be followed in the application of those taxes that, due to the nature thereof, affect more than one company of the Group.
+As regards the principles and good tax practices set out in this Policy, the country subholding companies shall assume the responsibilities of determining, coordinating and supervising compliance, in the respective countries in which they operate, with the standards that must be followed in the application of those taxes that, due to the nature thereof, affect more than one company of the Group.

 c) With respect to the head of business companies

-The head of business companies shall be responsible for complying with their tax obligations, in all events respecting the principles and good tax practices set out in this Corporate Tax Policy and the standards established by the country subholding companies.
+The head of business companies shall be responsible for complying with their tax obligations, in all events respecting the principles and good tax practices set out in this Policy and the standards established by the country subholding companies.

-In particular, the boards of directors of the head of business companies shall be responsible for ensuring compliance with this Corporate Tax Policy by the entities of the Group through which they carry out their respective businesses.
+In particular, the boards of directors of the head of business companies shall be responsible for ensuring compliance with this Policy by the entities of the Group through which they carry out their respective businesses.

-Without prejudice to the provisions of law and the preceding paragraphs, the management body of each company of the Group shall be responsible for ensuring that the information such company provides to comply with the tax obligations of the tax group to which it belongs complies with applicable tax provisions as well as the principles and rules set forth in this Corporate Tax Policy.
+Without prejudice to the provisions of law and the preceding paragraphs, the management body of each company of the Group shall be responsible for ensuring that the information such company provides to complies with the tax obligations of the tax group to which it belongs complies with applicable tax provisions as well as the principles and rules set forth in this Policy.
 Said information shall in all cases be prepared in accordance with the standards set by each country subholding company pursuant to the provisions established by the tax divisions of each country.

 5. Monitoring and Control

-The companies of the Group shall adopt the control mechanisms necessary to ensure compliance with the tax laws and regulations, principles and good practices set forth in this policy, as part of proper business management.
+The companies of the Group shall adopt the control mechanisms necessary to ensure compliance with the tax laws and regulations, principles and good practices set forth in this Policy, as part of proper business management.
 They shall also use proper and sufficiently qualified human and material resources for such purposes.

-The Audit and Risk Supervision Committee shall, in accordance with the provisions of its Regulations, provide to the Board of Directors information on the tax policies and standards applied by the Company during the financial year and, in particular, on the degree of compliance with the Corporate Tax Policy.
+The Audit and Risk Supervision Committee shall, in accordance with the provisions of its Regulations, provide to the Board of Directors information on the tax policies and standards applied by the Company during the financial year and, in particular, on the degree of compliance with the Policy.

 In addition, in the case of transactions or matters that must be submitted to the Board of Directors for approval, it shall report on the tax consequences thereof when they constitute a significant factor.